collapsed-stacks/startups/questions/3020/start-ups-and-work-life-balance.md

 - tagged: `yc-how-to-start-a-startup`, `time-management`
 - score: 3

-<p>Is it possible to start up your own company and live a stress free life and be able to achieve work-life balance?
-I need answers from people who attempted starting up their own businesses!</p>
+Is it possible to start up your own company and live a stress free life and be able to achieve work-life balance?
+I need answers from people who attempted starting up their own businesses!

 ## Answer 3030